usnmas/hyperledger-fabric-mepoc/basic-network/README.md

 # Usage

-- The initial files, "channel.tx / genesis.block / Org1MSPanchors.tx" should be copied or created first in a subfolder "config".

-- "generate.sh" will create a subfolder "crypto-config" and relevant files there.
+- "generate.sh" will create a subfolder "config", "crypto-config" and relevant files there.

 - ".env" is necessary to create docker bridge network with a correct name.
 Otherwise, the bridge network name will be mingled and may cause error during chaincode instantiation.